civicrm/civicrm-dev-docs/docs/framework/filesystem.md

 CiviCRM also needs directories for storing volatile data files, such as logs, caches, and uploads.
-These directories are located outside the main codebase -- in a location that can be safely preserved during upgrades.
+These directories are located outside the main codebase, in a location that can be safely preserved during upgrades.

 Public data folders use `[civicrm.files]` and public data folders use